Tensions flare in ‘weaponization’ panel hearing with sidelined FBI agents

 At one point in the hearing, Democrats stumbled in an attempt to push back on the witnesses’ credibility when Sánchez asked Allen to address a Twitter account with the name “Marcus Allen” that had retweeted a tweet asserting that former House Speaker Nancy Pelosi (D-Calif.) staged the Jan.
 6 Capitol attack.
 Allen responded that it was not his Twitter account — and that he did not agree with the message, condemning the violence at the Capitol on that day.

-Agent Stephen Friend, the FBI said, had his security clearance revoked after he acknowledged that he “publicly released sensitive FBI information on his personal social media accounts without authorization,” participated in unapproved media interviews, and secretly recorded a meeting with FBI management.
+The FBI said agent Stephen Friend had his security clearance revoked after he acknowledged that he “publicly released sensitive FBI information on his personal social media accounts without authorization,” participated in unapproved media interviews, and secretly recorded a meeting with FBI management.

 Friend testified to the committee that after raising concerns to his superiors with how the FBI was handling investigations into Jan.
 6 subjects, the FBI suspended him without pay.